multirobot-use/inspection_trajectory_planning/packages/mission_planner/param/readme.txt

 step_size           --> indicate a float that depicts the time (seconds) that each step will have.

-flight_mode         --> indicate an integer from 1 to 4 that depicts the Flight Mode.
+operation_mode      --> indicate an integer from 1 to 4 that depicts the Operation Mode.
-                        1. Non-stopping Flight Mode: This mode forces the formation to not stop in any case as long as they have waypoints to follow.
+                        1. Non-stopping Operation Mode: This mode forces the formation to not stop in any case as long as they have waypoints to follow.
-                        2. Smooth Flight Mode: This mode make the formation to stop only when there is a change of direction along the flight.
+                        2. Smooth Operation Mode: This mode make the formation to stop only when there is a change of direction along the Operation.
 This means that if, when the formation reaches a waypoint and the shortest path to the next waypoint is in the opposite direction, it will first stop and, then, go to the waypoint.
-                        3. Stopping Flight Mode: This mode make the formation stop in every case when it reaches a waypoint.
+                        3. Stopping Operation Mode: This mode make the formation stop in every case when it reaches a waypoint.
-                        4. Inspection Flight Mode: This mode make the formation stop in every case when it reaches a waypoint.
-However, as a difference with Stopping Flight Mode, when the formation reaches the waypoint, you can change the references of inspection distance and formation angle.
+                        4. Inspection Operation Mode: This mode make the formation stop in every case when it reaches a waypoint.
+However, as a difference with Stopping Operation Mode, when the formation reaches the waypoint, you can change the references of inspection distance and formation angle.

 planning_rate       --> indicate a float that depicts the planning rate (seconds).